JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

 <h2>Prerequisites</h2>

-This tutorial assumes you have already created a Win10 VM and Windows Server 2022(Domain Controller) VM.
+This tutorial assumes you have already created a Win10 VM and Windows Server 2022(Domain Controller) VM.  <a href="https://github.com/JPac45/Creating-VMs-within-Azure">CLICK HERE</a> for the VM Creation Tutorial.
 Active Directory will be installed on the Windows Server 2022 VM, while the Win10 VM will be used to gain access to the Domain Controller.

 <h2>Configuring IP addressess on both VMs</h2>